breatheco-de/content/src/content/misc/privacy-policy.md

 **Deletion:** You may have a right to request that we delete the personal information we hold about you at any time, and we will take reasonable steps to delete your personal information from our current records.
 If you ask us to delete your personal information, we will let you know how the deletion affects your use of our website or products and services.
 There may be exceptions to this right for specific legal reasons which, if applicable, we will set out for you in response to your request.
 If you terminate or delete your account, we will delete your personal information within 30 days of the deletion of your account.
 Please be aware that search engines and similar third parties may still retain copies of your personal information that has been made public at least once, like certain profile information and public comments, even after you have deleted the information from our services or deactivated your account.

-### Additional Disclosures for California Compliance (US)
+### Additional Disclosures for U.S. States Privacy Law Compliance.

-Under California Civil Code Section 1798.83, if you live in California and your business relationship with us is mainly for personal, family, or household purposes, you may ask us about the information we release to other organizations for their marketing purposes.

-To make such a request, please contact us using the details provided in this privacy policy with “Request for California privacy information” in the subject line.
-You may make this type of request once every calendar year.
-We will email you a list of categories of personal information we revealed to other organisations for their marketing purposes in the last calendar year, along with their names and addresses.
-Not all personal information shared in this way is covered by Section 1798.83 of the California Civil Code.
+The following section includes provisions that comply with the privacy laws of these states (California, Colorado, Delaware, Florida, Virginia, and Utah) and is applicable only to the residents of those states.
+Specific references to a particular state (in a heading or in the text) are only a reference to that state's law and applies only to that state's residents.
+Non-state specific language applies to all of the states listed above.

 #### Do Not Track

-Some browsers have a “Do Not Track” feature that lets you tell websites that you do not want to have your online activities tracked.
-At this time, we do not respond to browser “Do Not Track” signals.
+Some browsers have a "Do Not Track" feature that lets you tell websites that you do not want to have your online activities tracked.
+At this time, we do not respond to browser "Do Not Track" signals.

 We adhere to the standards outlined in this privacy policy, ensuring we collect and process personal information lawfully, fairly, transparently, and with legitimate, legal reasons for doing so.